people4future/climate-clock/doc/software.md

 ## Installing dependencies

+Before we can install the clock service, here are some dependencies and prerequsites to be installed and configured before.

+Things to do:
+- Set up clock
+- Install python development tools
+- Install LED-matrix library

-Switch to super user with:
+For these steps, we better switch to super user mode.

+**Note:** Lines prefixed with `$` or `#` indicate command line commands, to be typed in the terminal without the prefix. `$` indicates normal terminal/command line mode and `#` super user mode.

-sudo -s
+`$ sudo -s`

-Check date
+Check the current date on the Pi with

-date
+`# date`

-If it is not the correct date and time, you must change it with
+If it is not the correct date and time, you must change it with using the correct date and time.

-sudo date -s '16 May 2023 09:28'
+`# date -s '16 May 2023 09:28'`

-Of course with your current local date and time.
+Now we can update the package information on the Pi.

-apt-get update
+`# apt-get update`

 To avoid future issues with updates, set a time server.
 Usually, this is already set up correctly.
 However, in some local networks, it might be